jwiedeman/Apollo64/docs/ui/workspace_store.md

 - **Geometry precision:** Tiles store four-decimal normalized values.
   N64 builds quantize to 1/40 increments (8 px at 320×240) when emitting
-  display lists; the store tracks both the raw normalized values and the quantized coordinates for platform exporters.
+  display lists; the store tracks both the raw normalized values and the quantized coordinates for platform exporters, exposing both on tiles, history entries, and serialized exports.
 - **Persistence size:** Controller Pak exports target <8 KB per profile.
   The serializer drops mutation history and trims override defaults when writing to Pak or EEPROM while leaving the CLI/browser exports intact.